aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 ### AWS Elastic Beanstalk

 [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is an easy-to-use service for deploying and scaling web applications and services developed with .NET and other languages.
 Customers can target both Windows Server and Amazon Linux 2 platforms to deploy their applications.
+Both operating systems come with .NET 6 preinstalled.

 ### Containers